3 highly effective tips to cut your work time in half.

 “Well, no one will be buying it in the next couple of days.
 Although, it is the last one, so it must be somewhat popular.”

 “Maybe I should get it now?”

-an emotional struggle that many of us have when we buy.
+This first example illustrates a “Knock em’ dead, must have” example, anddeals with the similar emotional struggles that many of us have when we buy.